cosmos/ibc-go/docs/ibc/overview.md

 To have your module interact over IBC you must:

-- Bind to a port or ports
+- Bind to a port or ports.
-- Define your own packet data
+- Define your own packet data.
-- Use the default acknowledgment struct provided by core IBC, or optionally define your own custom acknowledgment struct
+- Use the default acknowledgment struct provided by core IBC or optionally define a custom acknowledgment struct.
-- Standardize an encoding of the packet data
+- Standardize an encoding of the packet data.
-- Implement the `IBCModule` interface
+- Implement the `IBCModule` interface.

 Read on for a detailed explanation of how to write an IBC application module correctly.